-Remediation:

-Monitoring/Prevention

-• The DHCS will notify the provider upon discovery of failure to meet requirements for continuous monitoring and develop a corrective action plan.

-Abuse/Neglect, Incidents/Complaints

-• Immediately upon discovery of inappropriate or untimely action in response to a report, the DHCS will notify the responsible party to develop a corrective action plan.
+Remediation: Monitoring/Prevention The DHCS will notify the pro and develop a corrective action wider upon discovery of failure to meet requirements for continuous monitoring plan.
+Abuse/Neglect, Incidents/Comp plaints • Immediately upon discovery of of inappropriate or untimely action in response to a report, the DHCS will notify the responsible party to develop o a corrective action plan.
+Resolution Follow-up: The DHCS will: • Follow up to determine if the corrective action was completed Monitor the change(s) for con tinuing compliance.

-Resolution Follow-up:

-The DHCS will:

-- Follow up to determine if the corrective action was completed - Monitor the change(s) for continuing compliance.

-Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly
+☒ State Medicaid Agency ☐ Weekly

-Operating Agency Monthly
+Operating Agency ☐ Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

-Other Specify: CCL and L&C Annually
+Other Specify: CCL and L&C ☐ Annually

-Continuously and Ongoing
+☒ Continuously and Ongoing

 Other Specify: